Your National Insurance number

-Keep the letter telling you what your National Insurance number is safe as it is a useful reminder of your number.
-However, the letter on its own cannot be used to prove your identity and you do not need it to apply for a job or before starting to work.
-It's the National Insurance number itself that's important.
+Keep the letter with your National Insurance number safe as it is a useful reminder of your number.
+However, the letter on its own cannot be used to prove your identity and you do not need it to apply for a job or before starting work.

 You've lost your National Insurance card or forgotten your number

 You don't need to have a card - it's the number that's important.
-If you’ve lost or can't remember your number, you might be able to find it on official paperwork like:
+If you’ve lost or can't remember your number, you might be able to find it on official paperwork such as: